nikivdev/myflow/README.md

 - Allows you to listen and control playback of podcasts from [Overcast](https://overcast.fm) right from your menu bar.

+#### [Spectacle](https://www.spectacleapp.com/) - Move and resize windows with ease

+- A great tool for window control with simple and customizable keyboard shortcuts.

 ### Browsers

 #### [Safari](https://www.apple.com/lae/safari/)